 If a phone call or note is not received, the school will contact you.
 Please ensure you give enough specific detail for us to make an absence authorisation decision.
 If we require more information, we may call you back or visit home.

 A pupil’s absence from school will be considered as unauthorised until a satisfactory explanation is received from the parent.
-If a child’s attendance falls below 90% the Education Inclusion Partneship Team (EIPT) will be notified.
+We will follow our safeguarding proceedures if we are worried about your child or family.

 What are authorised and unauthorised absences?